 Just get a used one for a far lower price and enjoy almost the same benefits as the new one would bring you.

 How Do I Get Started As A DJ?

-In case this article hasn’t narrowed it down to a single start point it is good to make it clear.
-The first and usually the only thing you need to start DJing is just a laptop.
+In case this article hasn’t narrowed it down to a single start point, it’s good to make it clear.
+The first and usually the only thing you need to start DJing is a laptop.
 Get one and trust me – everything else will become secondary.

-Learning how to be a DJ with just a laptop isn’t an easy task but it is the first step that every DJ must go through.
-Just follow my instructions on this article and you will be more than set for your epic beginning!
+Learning how to DJ with a laptop is the first step that every DJ must go through.
+Just use this article as a guide and you will be more than set for your epic beginning!

-Get a proper laptop, choose the right software for you, get a cheap sound card and you will have anything a novice DJ needs.
+Grab yourself a laptop, choose the right software, get a cheap sound card and you will have everything a novice DJ needs.